 We honor loved ones who are no longer with us by sharing these scholarships with our community.
-The amount of scholarships is $250 per scholarship and will be awarded to the individual for tuition or educational expenses.
+Awardees will receive a minimum award of $250 per scholarship for the purpose of tuition or educational-related expenses.

 Emerito Figueroa Memorial Scholarship